kinecosystem/partners-docs/website/versioned_docs/version-0.7/api_readme.md

 pod 'KinEcosystem', '0.6.3'
 ```

+> **NOTE:**
-> **NOTE** for apps using swift 3.2: the pod installation will change your project's swift version target to 4.0</br>
+> For apps using swift 3.2: the pod installation will change your project's swift version target to 4.0.
 > This is because the sdk uses swift 4.0, and cocoapods force the pod's swift version on the project.
 For now, you can manually change your project's swift version in the build setting.
 A better solution will be available soon.

 <!--END_DOCUSAURUS_CODE_TABS-->